JoeyParshley/odin-todoList/APPROACH.md

 -   [ ] Add selector for priority
 -   [ ] Add way to save Tags to Local storage as their own entity
 -   [ ] Consolidate Edit/add todo details code is in two places (index and showTodoDetails)
+-   [ ] Set date picker to readonly
+-   [ ] Sort todos list by priority and due date
+-   [ ] set date selector color to purple
+-   [ ] Add mui
+-   [ ] Set todo form to non editable when save

 ---